Back to news

 TL;DR

 TL;DR: A step-by-step guide to running AI on your own Australian VPS, covering data sensitivity assessment, model choice, PII redaction with Microsoft Presidio, and approval gates.
-The practical move is to choose one workflow, test it with real data, keep a human review point, and measure the result before scaling.
+The practical move is to turn it into one secure AI workflow, test it with real inputs, keep a review checkpoint, and measure whether it improves speed, quality, or risk.

 Key takeaways

-• Why run AI locally: Running AI on your own infrastructure keeps sensitive data inside an environment you control, rather than sending it to a third-party cloud on every request.
+• Why run AI locally: Why run AI locally Running AI on your own infrastructure keeps sensitive data inside an environment you control, rather than sending it to a third-party cloud on every request.

-• Step 1: Assess data sensitivity: Before any server is provisioned, classify the data the workflow will touch.
+• Step 1: Assess data sensitivity: Step 1: Assess data sensitivity Before any server is provisioned, classify the data the workflow will touch.

-• Step 2: Choose the model: Match the model to the job and the hardware, not to the hype.
+• Step 2: Choose the model: Step 2: Choose the model Match the model to the job and the hardware, not to the hype.

-• Step 3: Provision an Australian VPS: Choose a VPS hosted in an Australian data centre so the data stays onshore and latency stays low.
+• Step 3: Provision an Australian VPS: Step 3: Provision an Australian VPS Choose a VPS hosted in an Australian data centre so the data stays onshore and latency stays low.

-• Step 4: Add PII redaction with Microsoft Presidio: Even on a local model, redact personal information before it reaches the model where the task allows it.
+• Step 4: Add PII redaction with Microsoft Presidio: Step 4: Add PII redaction with Microsoft Presidio Even on a local model, redact personal information before it reaches the model where the task allows it.

 Why run AI locally